bluskigh/DailyProjects/GiphyAPI/README.md

 # 2) Folders for certain gifs.
 # x) more to come...
 ## Roadblocks?
-I encountered many roadblocks through the program.
+I encountered many roadblocks throughout the development of the program.
 First I had to decide whether I wanted to use SQL or MongoDB for my database storage.
 With much research, it came down to MongoDB as it had a package named **Mongoose** that made it easier for node to communicate with MongoDB.
 If I were using Python/Flask then my choice would be SQL.
 ## Major problem